bing1980/Pro-Git/Chapter 5 - Distributed Git.md

 * The second variable is the **workflow** in use for the project.
 * The next variable is your **commit access**.
 ### Commit Guidelines
+The Git project provides a document that lays out a number of good tips for creating commits from which to submit patches — you can read it in the Git source code in the **Documentation/SubmittingPatches** file.
+First, your submissions should not contain any whitespace errors.
+Git provides an easy way to check for this — before you commit, run **git diff --check**
+Next, try to make each commit a logically separate changeset.
+The last thing to keep in mind is the commit message.
+Getting in the habit of creating quality commit messages makes using and collaborating with Git a lot easier.